josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 <CounterButtonComparison />

 <SideNote>
-  I use arrow functions and omit semicolons in these examples, but those are just personal stylistic preferences.
+I use arrow functions and omit semicolons in these examples, but that's just personal stylistic preference.
 </SideNote>

 There are some key differences I'd like to point out between the Svelte version and the others: